tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/LessonPlan.md

 ### 5. Student Do: Trade Feedback (0:05)

+In this activity, students will exchange interview feedback with their partners and discuss how they can improve.

 * After 20 minutes, have students trade rubrics and discuss each others' performance.

 * This should be mostly positive in tone—have students identify: